jingyaogong/minimind-v/README_en.md

 Instruction fine-tuning learns the real Q&A format for image-related questions from a dataset of 300K real conversations, which better aligns with human communication habits.

-> train_sft_vlm

-Multi-image fine-tuning provides a demo: a bird comparison dataset with 13.6k real Q&A formats.

 During training, the visual encoder, i.e., the CLIP model's gradients, are frozen, and only the Projection and LLM parts are trained.